01 of 08

 06 of 08

 Although shark attacks in North Carolina saw a sharp spike in 2015, frequencies of attacks have since abated, and there have only been 64 attacks reported since 1837 and only one fatality since 2001.

 The locations with the most attacks have traditionally been in the southern part of the state, with the southern-most counties of Brunswick and New Hanover both experiencing 13 and Onslow and Carteret counties reporting 10 each since 1935.
 Hyde County, whose beaches border the Pamlico Sound instead of the Atlantic Ocean directly, has only reported three attacks.Continue to 7 of 8 below.

 While the beach might not be the first thing that comes to mind when you think about Texas, the state has hundreds of miles of coastline on the Gulf of Mexico that visitors enjoy each summer.
 Since reporting started 1911 for the state, Texas has recorded 43 shark attacks resulting in five fatalities—all of which happened before 2001.

 The Texas locations with the most attacks are Galveston (18) and Nueces (11), which are also the most popular destinations in the state for beach activities.
 The southernmost county in Texas, Cameron, has reported only seven attacks throughout its history.
 The last reported shark attack (as of 2018) was in June of 2016 off Pirates Beach in Galveston.Continue to 8 of 8 below.

 08 of 08

-Oregon only started reporting incidents of shark attacks in 1974, and since then there have been a total number of 27 shark attacks, none of which were fatal.
+Oregon only started reporting incidents of shark attacks in 1974, and since then there have been a total number of 27 shark attacks, none of which was fatal.

-As so few attacks have been reported, there's no real data available on which part of the state you're more likely to experience an attack.
-However, as attacks have steadily increased since 1974, you should still remain cautious no matter what part of the coast you're visiting.
+Since so few attacks have been reported, there's no real data available on which part of the state you're more likely to experience an attack.
+However, since attacks have steadily increased since 1974, you should still remain cautious no matter what part of the coast you're visiting.